 We are subject to risk of losses resulting from nonpayment or nonperformance by our customers.
 We operate under the Targa credit policy and closely monitor the creditworthiness of customers to whom we grant credit and establish credit limits in accordance with this credit policy.
-In connection with our IPO, we entered into natural gas, NGL and condensate purchase agreements with Targa pursuant to which Targa will purchase all of our natural gas for a term of 15 years, and all of our NGLs and high-pressure condensate for a term of 15 years.
+In connection with our IPO, we entered into natural gas, NGL and condensate purchase agreements with Targa pursuant to which Targa will purchase all of our natural gas, NGL and high-pressure condensate for terms of 15 years.
 We also entered into an Omnibus Agreement with Targa which addresses, among other things, the provision of general and administrative and operating services to us.
 As of October 2006, Moody's and Standard & Poor's assigned Targa corporate credit ratings of B1 and B+, respectively, which are speculative ratings.
-The ratings have not been changed as of March 31, 2007.
+The ratings have not been changed as of June 30, 2007.
 A speculative rating signifies a higher risk that Targa will default on its obligations, including its obligations to us, than does an investment grade rating.
 Any material nonperformance under the omnibus and purchase agreements by Targa could materially and adversely impact our ability to operate and make distributions to our unitholders.